Reviews You Can Rely On

 Why Trust GearLab

-Our window air conditioner test team is led by Austin Palmer who has spent many months collecting data on both window and portable ACs, which is then put into words by our GearLab tech-guru reviewers Ben Hickok and Chris Maxcer.
-The three bring together years of in-the-trenches knowledge and experience using and testing home appliances, tools, furniture, and consumer electronics.
-They've captured hard data in this window air conditioner review to help us compare specific performance differences we found during testing to help you understand which features and specifications are important factors in buying a window AC for your own home or workspace.
+Our window air conditioner test team is led by Austin Palmer, who has spent many months collecting data on both window and portable ACs, which is then translated into readable results by our GearLab tech-guru reviewers Ben Hickok and Chris Maxcer.
+The three bring together years of in-the-trenches knowledge and experience with the use and testing of home appliances, tools, furniture, and consumer electronics.
+They've captured hard data in this window air conditioner review to help us compare specific performance differences we found during testing and to help you understand which features and specifications are important factors when buying a window AC for your home or workspace.

 Analysis and Test Results